rvounik/frontend2/README.md

 The presentational component and (optionally) its children import their own CSS declarations from the *js/src/pages/**/style* folder.
 This follows the concept of CSS modules meaning that any CSS code inside will become available just for that specific component.
 This means: no more conflicts, specific dependencies and no global scope.
-Selector names can be very simple this way although I'd still recommend sticking to BEM naming conventions.
+Because of this, selector names can be very simple although I'd still recommend sticking to BEM naming conventions.

 Keep in mind that every child component requires its own style import on top.
 Without this, no CSS is assigned to that component.
 Also, specifically importing CSS will just assign the global selectors from it.
 To be able to use your own, custom selectors you will need to refer to your imported styles in your elements.
 For example:

-`import style from './../style/someMasterComponentStylesheet.css (...)
+`import style from './../style/someMasterComponentStylesheet.css`

-<someElement className={ style.someCustomSelector }`
+`<someElement className={ style.someCustomSelector }`

 You can import any CSS type (CSS, SCSS, SASS) and don't even need to specify the extension (though your IDE may think differently).
-You can only use the *@import* directive in .scss files to import another .scss file.
+Note however that you can only use the *@import* directive in .scss files to import another .scss file.

 # About lazy-loading

 The preact-async-route package is used to lazy-load components.
 Instead of importing every component in App.js, define functions that load the specific component when the user requests the route.
 Webpack automatically recognises these system imports and writes separate 0.js, 1.js etc. bundles for those.
 Because of this, it doesnt make much sense to turn the project into a PWA.
 This would only mean all split JS bundles are loaded right at the start.

-Then again, having a service-worker for a data-driven application like NeOn is perhaps a bit too much.
-Instead, implement the service-worker for specific parts of the application where offline usage makes sense, for example the questionnaire part.
+But then, having a service-worker for a data-driven application like NeOn is perhaps a bit useless.
+Instead, implement the service-worker a specific parts in the application where offline usage makes sense, for example the questionnaires.

+### Loading of data

-Technically the data for a component should be loaded when the component gets mounted Ideally I would use the React lifecycle methods for these.
+Technically the data for a component should be loaded when the component gets mounted.
+Ideally I would use the React lifecycle methods for these.
 Remember, there is no initial state like in our old *Frontend*.
 This is no problem though, after loading data for the first time it will remain in the store, even when you navigate to different routes.
 The application will feel even snappier than it used to, thanks to the code splitting and heavily cut-down and compressed